muchirajunior/leyscopolicy/README.md

-# Privacy Policy for LEYSCO100 SALES
+# Privacy Policy for LEYSCO100 SALES APP

 **Last Updated:** 21/11/2023

 ## 1. Introduction

-Welcome to Leysco100 Sales.
-This Privacy Policy is designed to help you understand how we collect, use, and safeguard your personal information when you use our mobile application, Leysco!00 sales app, available on the Google Play Store.
+Welcome to Leysco100 mobile app policy.
+This Privacy Policy is designed to help you understand how we collect, use, and safeguard your personal information when you use our mobile application, Leysco100 sales app available on the Google Play Store.

 By installing, accessing, or using the App, you agree to the terms and conditions of this Privacy Policy.